We breed 2-3 litters per year so usually we have

 Are your puppies purebred?

-Because Canadian law states that a dog must be registered to be called a purebred and our puppies are unregistered, we cannot legally call our poodles purebred.
+Because Canadian law states that a dog must be registered to be called a purebred and our puppies are currently unregistered, we cannot legally call our puppies purebred.
 Most of our parent dogs are registered.
 All of our dogs are poodles.
 We do not cross our poodles with other breeds.
 We plan to move into fully CKC registered dogs in the future.

 What colors do you breed?

-The only colors we have available at this time are silver, silver parti, silver merle, silver merle parti, silver cream, silver cream parti, silver cream merle, and silver cream merle parti.
+The only colors we have available at this time are silver, silver parti, silver merle, silver merle parti, cream, cream parti, cream merle, and cream merle parti.
 All silver puppies are born black and slowly fade to silver over the first year.
 All silver merle puppies will eventually fade to silver and their merle markings will be less apparent.
 Cream merle puppies will not show any merling at all and you may not know they are merle unless they have blue eyes or they get DNA tested.
 Any merle puppy has a chance of having one or two blue eyes or partial blue eyes.
 Parti means that the puppy will be white and the color will be spots of varying size all over the body.

 Aren't merle poodles a mixed breed?